Enhanced and stable spin Hall conductivity in a disordered time-reversal and inversion symmetry broken topological insulator thin film: Spin conductivity within Kubo formula

 The spin conductivity density plot as functions of $V$ and $\mu$ is depicted for various values of the $M$ in Fig. \ref{DensityV}.
 For $M=0$, as can be seen from Fig. \ref{DensityV}(a), there is a partial gap between conduction and valence bands and the spin conductivity $\sigma_{x y}^{I z}$ takes moderate values near the edges of the gap with smallest values near $V=0$.
 As $M$ increases, the gap decreases, in particular, for small $V$ and the spin conductivity $\sigma_{x y}^{I z}$ near the lower edge of the gap begin to vanish [see Figs. \ref{DensityV}(b)-\ref{DensityV}(f)].
 Moreover, the spin conductivity $\sigma_{x y}^{I z}$ increases not only near the upper edge of gap but also, interestingly, at high dopings for small values of the $V$.

 In Fig. \ref{SpinConfBASCBA}, the spin conductivity $\sigma_{x y}^{Iz}$ is depicted in terms of the $\mu$ for various values of the $M$ and $V$ in both the fBA and SCBA methods.
 For $V=0$, see Fig. \ref{SpinConfBASCBA}(a), with $M=0$, for small impurity parameter $\gamma_{b}=0.2$ the fBA and SCBA have the same diagrams.
 Moreover, with the increase of $M$, the solutions of SCBA slightly deviate from those of the fBA.
 This is because of lifting the degeneracy at low energies, as already discussed.
 As $V$ increases, asymmetric coherent peaks at the edges of band gap appear, see Figs. \ref{SpinConfBASCBA}(b)-\ref{SpinConfBASCBA}(d).
 One also realizes that the deviation between both solutions becomes more pronounced at low energies.
-This can be attributed to lifting the degeneracy of more states when the $V$ turns on providing more scattering state.
+This can be attributed to lifting the degeneracy of more states when the $V$ turns on providing more available states required for the electron scattering off impurities at low energies.
+Subsequently, multi-scattering processes can come into play and higher order terms in the BA should be taken into account.
+This results in the difference between the fBA and SCBA results.
 In particular, the difference of both the solutions in the conduction band is considerable than that in the valence band.
 Because, the Fermi surfaces of conduction band is smaller than those of valence band increasing more scattering processes.
 Furthermore, at high energies, the difference between the solutions of the fBA and SCBA decreases, because the impurities affect on low energy states.

 The dependence of the spin conductivity $\sigma_{xy}^{I z}$ on the disorder parameter $\gamma_{b}$ and $\mu$ in the SCBA method is shown in Fig. \ref{ImpStre} for different values of the $M$ and $V$.
 In the absence of magnetic exchange field and potential difference, i.e., $M=0$ and $V=0$, the small values of spin conductivity spoil as $\gamma_{b}$ increases [see Fig. \ref{ImpStre}(a)].
 But, interestingly, for either $M > V$ with large $\mu$ [see Fig. \ref{ImpStre}(b)] or $M < V$ with small $\mu$ [see Fig. \ref{ImpStre}(c)], the obtained high spin conductivity can sustain even in the large values of $\gamma_{b}$ providing a stable spin Hall conductivity.
 Note that we have calculated the $\sigma_{x y}^{IIz}$ versus the disorder parameter $\gamma_{b}$ and $\mu$ (not shown).
 Its values is negligible compared to the $\sigma_{x y}^{Iz}$.
 So, the patterns of Fig. \ref{ImpStre} do not change by including the $\sigma_{x y}^{IIz}$.